You might have thought that communism was safe from mascots but then you’d be wrong.

 The characters were used as part of the campaigning for the recent election and communist cosplay could be seen around Japan, with supporters dressed up as the characters.
 The idea is to make politics easier to understand and engage potential voters via digital media.
 (The recent elections also marked the first time that candidates were allowed to use the Internet in campaigning, indicating the things are gradually changing.)
 Before scoffing, we should remember that the turnout for the recent Upper House election fell several percent — so anything that raises the profile of genuine politics can’t be a bad thing.

 The JCP is actually not a communist party in the true sense of the word.
 It does not aspire to implement communal ownership of property, nor has it done so for decades.
-Perhaps the most radical thing it might do if it ever gained a majority might be to re-nationalize a few things.
-After the war, having been heavily persecuted during the militarist era and then again by the US occupation authorities, it still tried to
+Perhaps the most radical thing it might do if it ever gained a majority would be to re-nationalize a few things.
+After the War, having been heavily persecuted during the militarist era and then again by the US occupation authorities, it still hoped to launch a violent revolution.

 It sent guerilla activists into the mountains to try to kick-start local subversion and rebellions against dam projects, but all was to no avail.
 It realized it was never going to get elected this way and official renounced armed struggle.
 It named its new identity “lovable communism” (aisaseru kyosanshugi).

 Since the late Fifties it has never advocated subversive actions and its participation in the Anpo struggles in 1960 and 1970 were peaceful, as were its contribution to the anti-Vietnam War campaigns.
 However, for this it earned the ire of student radicals and other groups, especially for its failure to assist properly in the protests against Narita Airport and the controversial docking of a US submarine in Sasebo in 1968.
 A student group split from its youth movement in the late Fifties and thus began the New Left/Old Left dichotomy that essentially defined Japanese left-wing politics after the war.